gemmadlou/tin/README.md

 - [Prototype] Confirm change of schema if uploads have already been created - or prevent deletion.
 - [Prototype] Milestone.
 Mobile friendly.

+- [Prototype] if mapper exists, save instead of creating new (to prevent duplicates)
+- [Prototype] toggle between mapped data and extracted data
+- [Prototype] download mapped data as a CSV

+- Flatten API urls
+- Remove unnecessary API urls

 ## Features

 - [ ] Transformations